-John Rocker was Major League Baseball‘s greatest villain during his playing days.
+John Rocker was Major League Baseball‘s greatest villain during his playing days with the Atlanta Braves, Cleveland Indians, Texas Rangers and Tampa Bay Devil Rays.
 Not in the way that LeBron James was hated by NBA fans for leaving Cleveland and creating super teams, or the way that Aaron Hernandez was disavowed for, well, breaking the law with seemingly no remorse.

 Here’s just an excerpt from that article:

-That, along with defending former teammate Ozzie Guillen for calling a sportswriter a “fag” and hurling anti-gay slurs in a restaurant located in a heavily LGBT-populated Dallas neighborhood, is why he was the most hated baseball player over his six-year career from 1998 to 2003.
+That, along with defending former teammate and Chicago White Sox manager Ozzie Guillen for calling a sportswriter a “fag” and hurling anti-gay slurs in a restaurant located in a heavily LGBT-populated Dallas neighborhood, is why the Statesboro, Georgia, native was the most hated baseball player over his six-year career from 1998 to 2003.

-So what happens when you put someone as volatile as the 6-foot-4 Rocker on an island with 17 other people competing for a $1 million prize?
+So what happens when you put someone as volatile as the 6-foot-4 former National League relief pitcher on an island with 17 other people competing for a $1 million prize?
 Just about what you would expect.

 Survivor: San Juan del Sur — Blood vs. Water